bespoken/bespoken-docs/end-to-end/setup.md

 ### For IVR systems (Phone)

 - Phone virtual devices are available for users of our Contact Center plans.
 [Contact us](mailto:contact@bespoken.io) if you want to know more.
-- Once your account is setup, click on the  **"Add Virtual Device"** button and select "Phone Virtual Device".
-You won't need to provide credentials for a phone virtual device.
+- Once your account is set up, click on the  **"Add Virtual Device"** button and select "Phone Virtual Device".
+You don't need to provide any credentials for a phone virtual device.

 ## Using the Device In Your Scripts